 - Some people require the applicant to provide all of the information needed before saying yes.

 #7 is where I am.
 A good hiring professional WILL ask softball questions and then transition to difficult question to ensure the company is doing its due diligence.

 Golden Rule #2

-Ask your reference what information he/she wants, how they prefer to be contacted (telephone or email address), and time availability (ask for preferred day of the week and time of day).
+Ask your reference what information he/she wants, how they prefer to be contacted (telephone or email address), and time availability (ask for a preferred day of the week and time of day).

 WHAT TO PROVIDE IN ADVANCE